syncfusion-content/uwp-docs/uwp/SfTextBoxExt/AutoComplete -Header-Footer.md

 ![](images/Header-and-Footer/Header.png)

-## Footer Content
+## Footer content

-We can provide Footer Content at the bottom of the AutoComplete's Suggestion box. `DropDownFooterView` property is used to set the content of the footer.The height of the Header in the SfAutoComplete can be adjusted by the property `DropDownFooterViewHeight`.
+You can provide the footer content at the bottom of the suggestion box.
+The `DropDownFooterView` property is used to set the content of the footer.
+The height of the header in the SfAutoComplete can be adjusted using the `DropDownFooterViewHeight` property.

-The following code example illustrate how to set Footer content in SfAutoComplete.
+The following code example demonstrates how to set the footer content in SfAutoComplete.

 {% tabs %}